Kartik1110/food-ordering-app/Readme.md

-# Namaste React!!
+# Food ordering app!!

-This is a food ordering app built in React.js.
+This is a food ordering app built using React.js and TailwindCSS.

 ## App structure